 A second surgery is sometimes necessary both to ensure that the cholesteatoma is gone as well as to attempt reconstruction of the damaged middle ear bones in an effort to improve hearing.
 In cases of severe ear destruction, reconstruction may not be possible.
 Facial nerve repair or procedures to control dizziness are rarely required.
 Reconstruction of the middle ear is not always possible in one operation; therefore, another operation may be performed six to 12 months later.
 This operation will attempt to restore hearing and, at the same time, allow the surgeon to inspect the middle ear space and mastoid for residual cholesteatoma.

 Surgery is commonly performed in an out-patient setting.
 For some patients, an overnight stay is necessary.
 In rare cases of serious infection, prolonged hospitalization for antibiotic treatment may be necessary.
 Time off from work is typically one to two weeks.
 After surgery, follow-up office visits are necessary to evaluate results and to check for recurrence.
 In cases requiring the creation of an open mastoidectomy cavity, office visits every few months are needed to clean out the mastoid cavity and prevent new infections.
-Some patients will need lifelong periodic ear examinations.
+Some patients will need lifelong periodic ear examinations in Los Angeles.

 Symptoms and dangers